Frequently Asked Questions:

 How fast do the boats go?

-Approximately 12 knots (13 miles per hour).
+Approximately 12 knots (14 miles per hour).

 How is payment made and when?

 Payment can be made by personal check, money order, cashier's check, or by credit card (all major cards accepted).
 A deposit of 50% will be rendered at booking.
 The balance can be paid anytime prior to the vessels departure.
-Payments made by credit card can be done so over the phone.
-If you are mailing a payment, please make checks and money orders payable to Newport Landing.
-Payments can be mailed to:

 How large are the vessels, and how many passengers can attend?